Jax Anderson: Personal life

 Anderson is queer.
 The singer came out with the release of the single "Real Love," which was written after "her childhood pastor won an award for performing gay conversion therapy."
 When asked about the song-writing experience, Anderson stated, Some of my songs that I love the most have come from a place of frustration and angst...
 My whole life I was taught that if you follow Christianity you produce these things called the fruits of the spirit, which is love, joy, peace, patience, etc. You can have all these things – but not if you're gay.
 But I found all these things they said I couldn't find – I found them by being true to myself when I came out to everyone around me and told them, 'Yo, I'm extremely queer.'
 I found a lot of happiness in it, and I felt a lot of love and joy and acceptance and peace, just by being myself.
 Sometimes that's a really hard thing to do.
-So for me personally some of my best art comes from angst.
+So for me personally some of my best art comes from angst.Anderson is also blind in her left eye.